 However, there is a difference between expounding the truths at length for those who are genuinely seeking the truth, but have not yet put those pieces of the puzzle together, and those who stand in staid opposition to those truths, and who want to do nothing else but prove that the false things they believe are true.

 Discerning the difference between the two can sometimes be difficult.
 But, when someone is repeatedly shown spiritual truths that negate christian teachings, and that person doesn’t actually even consider those truths, and research their veracity, but is bent only on repeatedly responding with the same christian dogmas that are negated by the Spirit’s truths, that person eventually is exposed as an enemy of the truth, and, by extension, an enemy of Messiah.

 And, that’s where it can become difficult, for, sometimes, that person is a friend or a loved one, and because of human emotions, we all want to think the best of those we love.
 So, there is a tendency to want to blur the distinctions between truth and error, and, at least imply that we’re all part of the family, and we’re all heading for the same eternity.

 But, that’s just not the case.
 Spiritually, prophetically, christianity is Babylon.
-Those who are Messiah’s (they have received the covenant—the Holy Spirit) are Y’isra-el.
+Those who are Messiah’s (they have received the covenant—the seal of the Holy Spirit) are Y’isra-el.
 Babylon and Y’isra-el are not the same family.
 Babylon will be destroyed.
 Y’isra-el will live eternally.
 One cannot be part of both families.